ramofabian/aws-bootcamp-cruddur-2023/journal/week6.md

 };
 ```

-Then, we need to upade the files where the `Authorization` header is being used to start using the function `getAccessToken()`.
+Then, we need to update the files where the `Authorization` header is being used to start using the function `getAccessToken()`.
 ```js
 await getAccessToken()
 const access_token = localStorage.getItem("access_token")